Access Panel Finishes

 Since the access panel sits flush with the surrounding wall or ceiling, you can apply a wood veneer wall treatment as you would to the rest of the wall or ceiling.

 Tile finish for access panels

-bauco plus and bauco plus II frames fasten to the substrate on which the tiles are set.
+BAUCO® plus and BAUCO® plus II frames fasten to the substrate on which the tiles are set.
 The principal frame design is for either 1/2" (12.7 mm) or 5/8" (15.9 mm) thick gypsum wallboard.
 If the frame can be mounted to the tile-backer board you use, then the access panels will work for your application.
-We can provide a custom tile backer inlay with the access panel, or you can install it on site, so that the tile can be set directly onto the access door leaf.
+We can provide a custom tile backer inlay with the access panel or you can install it on site, so that the tile can be set directly onto the access door leaf.
 Door and wall surface are automatically in the same plain.
-The access opening can be sized to fit the tile and grout lines or the tile can be cut to continue on the door.
+The access opening can be sized to fit the tile and grout lines or the tile can be cut to continue on the door. (see pictures below).

 Vinyl coverings for access panels

-Vinyl wall coverings have great durability and are easily applied to our access panel door leafs with the same application techniques used for drywall.
+Vinyl wall coverings have great durability and are easily applied to our access panel door leaves with the same application techniques used for drywall.